Improve Your Japanese Pronunciation: 6 Essential Things to Practice

 (日本語版は下にあります。スクロールしてご覧ください。 Japanese version below.)

 Japanese has moras, which are similar to syllables, but they are rhythmic units (for more on moras, click here).
-Each mora is pronounced with equal stress and for the same duration of time.
+Each mora is pronounced with roughtly equal timing and emphasis.
 This is important to remember for later points.
 Although there are some exceptions, one kana (a hiragana or katakana character) is usually one mora.
 Except for ん (n), each kana is either a vowel sound, or a consonant + vowel sound together.

 For the most part, one kana = one mora (or beat).
 However, there are exceptions like きゃ (kya)、きゅ (kyu)、きょ (kyo).
 These are one mora each.
 You can visually differentiate them from others through the small や (ya), ゆ (yu), or よ (yo) characters that follow a bigger kana.
 In the hiragana chart below, they are listed in the bottom one third of the page.